 Sarah is the Executive Director of the Texas Water Foundation.
 Previously she served as the Executive Director of the Texas Alliance of Groundwater Districts.
 She worked previously for the Bandera County River Authority & Groundwater District (BCRAGD) and has participated in research on multi-stakeholder groundwater allocation policy in Val Verde.
 Sarah joined the HCA board in 2014.

 Owner and president of Dwyer Realty Companies, Pete has focused on innovative real estate development in Central Texas for more than 30 years.
 His projects have won numerous regional awards and he is often a featured speaker at ULI, NAHB, RECA and other notable industry events.
 He joined the HCA board in 2014.

 Kathleen, former Mayor Pro-tem of New Braunfels, grew up on the Bandera County ranch her parents founded in 1947.
 Kathleen now makes her home on the Guadalupe River in Comal County with her husband, former U.S. Senator and Ambassador Bob Krueger, and their three children.
 She recently joined the staff of Hope Hospice in New Braunfels.
 Kathleen has been on the HCA board since 2011.

 Sharlene is CEO at Texas Water Trade and an advocate for economic and environmental prosperity.
 She is the project manager for the Texas Environmental Flows Project, a project designed to secure environmental flows through voluntary water transactions.
 Previously, Sharlene ran the Sustainable Water Infrastructure Program at Ceres, a national nonprofit helping institutional investors to integrate sustainability into the capital markets.
-Sharlene writes about the springs of Texas on her blog Hell’s Oasis.
+Sharlene writes about the springs of Texas on her blog “Our Desired Future.”
 Sharlene joined the HCA Board in 2013.